jmcuneo/a1-gettingstarted-a25/README.md

   - I used the *section* tag to break up my article into different sections with their own relevant text
   - I used the *footer* tag to add a copyright statement at the bottom of my webpage
   - I used the *article* tag to house the different sections that give information about me
-  - I used the *div* tag to house the JavaScript animation and the different types of elements to make sure they were laid out to my liking on the webpage
+  - I used the *a* tag to link elements in my document to other websites

 ## Design Achievements
 - **Used the Sansita Swashed Font & Arimo Font from Google Fonts**: